 WEBINAR: Cognitive Reserve and Motor Reserve in elderly people, for neuropsychologists

-Saturday, 10th of May 2025, 09:00 a.m. – 4:30 p.m.
+Saturday, September 27, 2025, from 9:00 a.m. to 4:30 p.m.
 CET

 online, via Zoom